flatiron-labs/learn.co-CommonMark/README.md

 ( ) no
 ```

 **Note:** The final answer choice delimits the end of a question.
 The parser expects the next character to either be the end of the quiz block `???` or a new question `?:`, so do not include any additional material after your answer block.
+See the example below for further clarification.

 ```
 ?: Example question: What is 1+1?